alex-ele-xela/Assessment/Reviews Sentiment Analysis/README.md

 ## Model Evaluation

 After the model is trained, it is evaluated on a separate testing dataset to assess its performance.
-This evaluation includes metrics such as accuracy and a classification report.
+This evaluation includes metrics such as accuracy, a classification report, and a confusion matrix.
 The classification report provides detailed information on precision, recall, and F1-score for each sentiment category, allowing us to understand the model's strengths and weaknesses.

-For the training and evaluation visualizations, refer to the placeholders below:
+For the training and evaluation visualizations, refer to the images below:

 - Training Loss Over Batches
     - ![Training Loss Plot](./imgs/train_loss.png)